 6. Additional Tips for Preparing Your Design

-- Limit Fine Details: Thin lines or intricate details may not translate well in screen printing.
-Make sure lines are at least 1 point thick to ensure clarity.
+Thin lines or intricate details may not translate well in screen printing.
+Ensure that lines are at least 1 point thick to maintain clarity and avoid issues during production. -

-- Avoid Gradients: Gradients may not print as expected, as screen printing uses solid colors.
-Consider converting gradients to solid color blocks or halftones for a better result.
+Gradients may not print as expected in screen printing, as the process uses solid colors.
+Convert gradients into solid color blocks or halftones to ensure a clean, vibrant result. -

-- Check Contrast: Ensure strong contrast between your design colors and the garment color for readability and impact.
+Ensure strong contrast between your design colors and the garment color for better readability and visual impact.
+Dark designs on light fabrics or vice versa tend to work best.

 7. Proof and Finalize Your Artwork